nttcom/metemcyber/README.md

 metemctl ix search 'OSINT'
 ```

 Enter the index number of the CTI token to be purchased.
-(Also CTI token address is acceptable)
+The CTI token address can also be accepted.

 ```
 metemctl ix buy $TOKEN_INDEX_OR_ADDRESS